JBrito00/Cloud-Computing/lab04/README.md

 f.
 Perform a query to retrieve documents with events that were fully completed in the month of February 2017 (start date (dtInicio) greater than 31/01/2017 and end date (dtFinal) less than 01/03/2017).

+## Considerations
+Json file with google service account not in the repo for security reasons.
+The program won't run wihtout a valid google service account credentials.

 ## Resources
 [Google Firestore Java API Documentation](https://firebase.google.com/docs/firestore/quickstart)